-But first of all, do you know how Karashi differs from Wasabi?
-For those who don’t know much about these traditional Japanese condiments, today I will talk about the difference.
+But in the first place, do you know how Karashi differs from Wasabi?
+For those who don’t know much about these traditional Japanese condiments, this article will give an overview for comparison.

-As I mentioned above, Wasabi is a green paste prepared by grinding up the ground rhizome of Japanese horseradish, while Karashi usually refers to the yellow mustard made from the crushed seeds of brassica juncea.
+As I mentioned above, Wasabi is generally a green paste prepared by grinding the roots of Japanese horseradish.
+Meanwhile, Karashi usually refers to the yellow mustard made from the crushed seeds of brassica juncea.

-Karashi is very much like Western yellow mustard in appearance and is often referred to as Japanese mustard in English-speaking countries.
+As you can see in the picture, Karashi is very much like Western yellow mustard in appearance, often referred to as Japanese mustard in English-speaking countries.

-Karashi and Wasabi are both spicy, pungent condiments.
-In addition to stimulating your nose when eating, Wasabi is characterized by its refreshing taste and smell.
+In terms of taste, Karashi and Wasabi are both pungent.
+In addition to stimulating your nose when eating, Wasabi features a refreshing taste and smell.

-On the other hand, we Japanese eat Natto (fermented soybeans), Tonkatsu (Japanese-style pork cutlet), and Oden (traditional Japanese stew) usually with the Karashi mustard.
+On the other hand, we Japanese eat foods such as Natto fermented soybeans, Tonkatsu pork cutlet, and Oden hot pot, typically with Karashi mustard.